NASCAR at Watkins Glen Schedule: How to Watch, TV, Odds, Favorites

 Watkins Glen entry list

-Thirty-nine drivers are on the Watkins Glen entry list.
-Up to 40 cars can qualify for a race, so all 39 teams will race on Sunday.
+Kurt Busch has pulled out of Watkins Glen and next week at Daytona as he continues to recover from concussion-like symptoms.
 The field includes a few unfamiliar NASCAR names, including former Formula One drivers Kimi Raikkonen and Daniil Kvyat.
 Raikkonen, the 2007 F1 World Champion, will make his Cup Series debut for Trackhouse Racing.

 When is the NASCAR Watkins Glen race?